olvaffe/olv-notes/graphics/apis/vulkan.md

 ## Chapter 49.
 Formats

 - 49.1.
 Format Definition
+  - a list of all formats
+  - 49.1.1.
+Compatible Formats of Planes of Multi-Planar Formats
+    - a `_2PLANE` format has 2 format planes
+    - a `_3PLANE` format has 3 format planes
+    - `_420` has reduced width/height after the first plane
+    - `_422` has reduced with after the first plane
+    - Table 58.
+Plane Format Compatibility Table
+  - 49.1.2.
+Multi-planar Format Image Aspect
+  - 49.1.3.
+Packed Formats
+    - formats with `_PACKnn` suffix are packed formats, and the naming convention is different
+    - formats with `_mPACKnn` suffix are non-packed formats, and the naming convention does not change
+      - except that each of the `m` compoents is considered packed
+  - 49.1.4.
+Identification of Formats
+    - `VK_FORMAT_{component-format|compression-scheme}_{numeric-format}`
+    - the names can be followed by suffices
+      - `_PACKnn`
+      - `_mPACKnn`
+      - `_BLOCK`
+    - For multi-planar images
+      - the components in separate planes are separated by underscores
+      - the number of planes is indicated by the addition of a `_2PLANE` or `_3PLANE` suffix
+      - `_444` indicates that all three planes of a three-planar image are the same size.
+      - `_420` indicates that planes other than the first are reduced in size by a factor of two both horizontally and vertically,
+      - `_422` indicates that planes other than the first are reduced in size by a factor of two horizontally or that the R and B values appear at half the horizontal frequency of the G values,
+        - e.g., `VK_FORMAT_G8B8G8R8_422_UNORM` is non-planar and the R/B
+          values appear at half the horizontal frequency
+  - 49.1.5.
+Representation and Texel Block Size
     - Color formats must be represented in memory in exactly the form indicated by the format’s name.
+    - Each format has a texel block size, the number of bytes used to store one texel block.
+    - The representation of non-packed formats is that the first component specified in the name of the format is in the lowest memory addresses and the last component specified is in the highest memory addresses.
+      - These include `_2PACK16` and `_4PACK16`, which are 2- and 4-comopnent
+        non-packed formats.
+    - Packed formats store multiple components within one underlying type.
+The bit representation is that the first component specified in the name of the format is in the most-significant bits and the last component specified is in the least-significant bits of the underlying type.
-    - depth formats are opaque and their memory representations are more relaxed
+      - these are `_PACK8`, `_PACK16`, and `_PACK32` formats
+    - Table 61.
+Byte mappings for non-packed/compressed color formats
+    - Table 62.
+Bit mappings for packed 8-bit formats
+    - Table 63.
+Bit mappings for packed 16-bit formats
+    - Table 64.
+Bit mappings for packed 32-bit formats
+  - 49.1.6.
+Depth/Stencil Formats
+    - Depth/stencil formats are considered opaque and need not be stored in the exact number of bits per texel or component ordering indicated by the format enum.
+    - However, implementations must not substitute a different depth or stencil precision than is described in the format (e.g. D16 must not be implemented as D24 or D32).
+  - 49.1.7.
+Format Compatibility Classes
     - Compatible Formats
       - Uncompressed color formats are compatible with each other if they occupy the same number of bits per texel block as long as neither or both are alpha formats
       - Compressed color formats are compatible with each other if the only difference between them is the numeric format of the uncompressed pixels
       - Each depth/stencil format is only compatible with itself
     - Size Compatibility
       - Color formats with the same texel block size are considered size-compatible as long as neither or both are alpha formats
+    - Table 65.
+Compatible Formats
 - 49.2.
 Format Properties
   - `vkGetPhysicalDeviceFormatProperties2` queries format features
+    - `VkFormatFeatureFlagBits` lists all possible features
-    - buffers and images have different features for the same format
+      - some are specific to buffers and some are specific to images
+    - `bufferFeatures` is for buffers
+    - `linearTilingFeatures` is for images with `VK_IMAGE_TILING_LINEAR`
+    - `optimalTilingFeatures` is for images with `VK_IMAGE_TILING_OPTIMAL`
+    - `drmFormatModifierTilingFeatures` is for images with `VK_IMAGE_TILING_DRM_FORMAT_MODIFIER_EXT`
-    - different image tilings can have different features for the same format
+      - different modifiers have different `drmFormatModifierTilingFeatures` and `drmFormatModifierPlaneCount`
 - 49.3.
 Required Format Support
   - unless otherwise noted, the required format features must be supported for
     - every `VkImageType` (including arrayed and cube variants)